 4.4.1 About TCP/IP Protocol

 TCP/IP (Transmission Control Protocol/Internet Protocol) is the standard communication protocol suite used for client/server communication over a network.
-TCP is the transport protocol that manages the exchange of data between hosts.
-IP is a network layer protocol for packet-switched networks.

 Oracle Net supports IP in two versions: IP version 4 (IPv4) and IP version 6 (IPv6).
 IPv6 addresses the shortcomings of the currently used IPv4.
 The primary benefit of IPv6 is a large address space derived from the use of 128-bit addresses.